Support and resources for Academic and Professional Staff

 The Careers Service assists to facilitate programs and classes which explore and identify graduate career readiness.

 Do your students need more insight into the workforce ahead of them?
 Would you like to present real-world examples of work opportunities and career paths?
 Are you seeking industry involvement for lecture content?
+Are you interested in your students having access to some Career Readiness online courses?

 The Careers Service can provide current resources, teaching assistance and specialised lectures across all faculties.